 ON THIS PAGE: You will learn about how doctors describe AML.
 This is called the subtype.
 To see other pages, use the menu on the side of your screen.

-There are different subtypes of AML.
-Although all subtypes cause decreases in normal blood cell levels, different types of AML are associated with specific symptoms and problems and can behave differently after treatment.
+There are different ways to classify the subtypes of AML.
+Although all subtypes cause decreases in normal blood cell levels, different types of AML are associated with specific symptoms and problems.
+In addition, each subtype can behave differently after treatment.

-AML is first described by its morphology (what the cancerous cells look like under the microscope).
+AML is first described by its morphology, or what the cancerous cells look like under the microscope.
 AML is classified by the type of normal, immature white blood cell it most closely resembles.

-Sometimes AML seems to come from cells that produce red blood cells (called erythroid) or platelets (called megakaryocytic).
+Sometimes AML seems to come from cells that produce red blood cells, called erythroid, or platelets, called megakaryocytic.
 Acute promyelocytic leukemia (APL) is a unique subtype of AML where the cancer cell stops maturing when the cell is at a stage called the promyelocyte or progranulocyte stage.
 APL is associated with a translocation between chromosomes 15 and 17 [t(15;17)].

 Flow cytometry is a blood test that can identify particular proteins on the surface of abnormal cells and is sometimes used to find the difference among these subtypes.